abrahamtijy7-ship-it/abrahamtijy7-ship-it/README.md

 ## Hi I'm Abraham.
-I'm an AI and Hacking enthusiast. 👋
+I'm an AI and Cybersecurity enthusiast. 👋

 Here are some things about me-